Antonio Luna: Assassination and aftermath

 Subsequently, Aguinaldo suffered successive, disastrous losses in the field, as he retreated northwards.
 On November 13, 1899, Aguinaldo decided to disperse his army and begin conducting a guerrilla war.
 General José Alejandrino, one of Luna's remaining aides, stated in his memoirs that if Luna had been able to finish the planned military camp in the Mountain Province and had shifted to guerrilla warfare earlier as Luna had suggested, Aguinaldo might have avoided having to run for his life in the Cordillera Mountains.
 For historian Teodoro Agoncillo, however, Luna's death did not directly contribute to the resulting fall of the Republic.
 In his book, Malolos: The Crisis of the Republic, Agoncillo stated that the loss of Luna showed the existence of a lack of discipline among the regular Filipino soldiers and it was a major weakness that was never remedied during the course of the war.
 Also, soldiers connected with Luna were demoralized and as a result eventually surrendered to the Americans.
-Despite Aguinaldo denying the allegation of his being involved in Luna's death multiple times, an original copy of the telegram he sent to Luna was discovered in 2019 showing his order for Luna to visit Cabanatuan.
+Despite Aguinaldo denying the allegation multiple times that he was involved in Luna's death, an original copy of the telegram that was sent to Luna was discovered in 2018 showing the order for Luna to visit Cabanatuan, yet studies by Ambeth R. Ocampo tackles that the telegram was not ordering Luna to Cabanatuan but was asking a query on why Buencamino was arrested.

+In 2024, with some quarters however dismissing as weak evidence woven together, local historian Ambeth R. Ocampo revealed at the GSIS Historians' Fair that there is a matter of possibility that it was actually Aguinaldo's mother (Trinidad Famy de Aguinaldo) who ordered the assassination of Antonio Luna.